Sao Luis Maranhao, Brazil Travel Guide

 The city lacks significant Muslim or Jewish communities to support specific establishments.

-Travelers who have these requirements should plan to self-cater or opt for naturally compliant foods.
+Travelers with these requirements should plan to self-cater or opt for naturally compliant foods.

 Fresh fruits, vegetables, or unseasoned fish (if kosher) are options.